ammmir/Lua.framework/README.md

     cd LuaJIT-2.0.0-beta9
     make -j amalg

-Next, add `Lua.framework` to your project, and:
+Next, add `Lua.framework` to your project, and bring in the interface:

-    @import <Lua/Lua.h>
+    #import <Lua/Lua.h>

-to import the interface.
 To run a Lua script, for example:

     function hello(s)
       return "hello " .. s